 A brief history of the Upper Lodge Water Gardens

-Built by the 1st Earl of Halifax as a private recreational garden in 1710, the Water Gardens went on to play a unique role in twentieth-century events.
-They were used as a hospital for Canadian troops in the First World War, then as swimming pools as part of an open air school for East End Boys with respiratory diseases.
+The Water Gardens went on to play a unique role in twentieth-century events.
+During the First World War wooden buildings were erected to form an encampment for Canadian troops, while the Upper Lodge was used as a hospital for them.
+Later, swimming pools were provided here as part of an open-air school for impoverished East End Boys with respiratory diseases.

-During the Second World War, the site was used as US barracks.
-It was then taken over by the Ministry of Defence, and played a significant role in the development of Cold War defence technology.
-The site then fell into disrepair and remained closed.
+During the Second World War, the site was used as a US barracks.
+It was then taken over by the Ministry of Defence and played a significant role in the development of Cold War defence technology.

 Restoring the Upper Lodge Water Gardens